RKSouth/Character-Search/README.md

-# Character-Search
+# CharacterSearch
-A simple fullstack application that allows you to search characters
+A simple full stack app that searches for characters and displays them